Financial Aid to Meet College Expenses

 The OSFS emails official notices about the processing of aid and financing applications, changes in aid eligibility, and financial aid disbursements to student’s official Georgetown University email addresses.
 Students are expected to monitor their GU email, including their SPAM folders, on a regular basis and must take prompt action when appropriate in response to notices sent by the GU OSFS.

-Students are also expected to monitor their financial aid applications & changes in eligibility, aid disbursements, and University billing statements on a regular basis via Georgetown’s MyAccess (new window) student services portal to their online accounts.
+Students are also expected to monitor their financial aid applications & changes in eligibility, aid disbursements, and University billing statements on a regular basis via Georgetown’s GU Experience student services portal to their online accounts.
 At the portal students can view whether a required form or document is missing from their financial aid record, learn how to take appropriate corrective action to resolve the issue quickly, accept or reject any aid offered so that it can be disbursed, monitor that all of their financial aid awards have been paid to their student billing account, and view their current student billing account balance.

 Financial Aid Program Descriptions

 Many of the financial aid programs offered by Georgetown University to help students meet college costs are briefly described below.
-Visit the Office of Student Financial Services (OSFS) website (new window) for the most current detailed information about these financial aid programs, who is eligible, and how to apply for them.
+Visit the Office of Student Financial Services (OSFS) website for the most current detailed information about these financial aid programs, who is eligible, and how to apply for them.

-Need-Based Georgetown Scholarships: Each year Georgetown University offers eligible undergraduates need-based scholarships that range in value from $1,000 to more than $75,000 per year, depending on the student’s demonstrated financial need.
+Need-Based Georgetown Scholarships: Each year Georgetown University offers eligible undergraduates need-based scholarships that range in value from $1,000 to more than $85,000 per year, depending on the student’s demonstrated financial need.

 A portion of the institutional scholarship assistance Georgetown awards to eligible undergraduates is funded by the generous gifts of University benefactors.
 Without this support from alumni and friends of the University, Georgetown would not be able to continue to meet the full financial need of all our aid applicants.
-Named scholarships are offered to students who are eligible for Georgetown scholarship assistance who also meet the additional selection preferences specified by the donors.
+Named scholarships are offered to students who are eligible for Georgetown scholarship assistance who also meet the additional selection preferences specified by donors.
 Applicants are considered for these scholarships when they complete the standard Georgetown financial aid applications for need-based aid.
 There is no additional application process (beyond the applications required to apply for need-based financial aid) for these named Georgetown scholarships because they are awarded solely based on demonstrated financial need.

 Many of our donors take a personal interest in the students who receive named scholarships funded by their gifts.
 Students selected for named Georgetown scholarships may be asked to write a letter of appreciation to the donor of the scholarship fund, or to attend events to acknowledge the generosity of the donor.
 Students are strongly encouraged to participate in these activities in support of continued fundraising for the University’s financial aid programs.